 Rand Paul and his wife Kelley Paul deplane in Ventura County, California.
 Photos by Grace Wyler

-We’ve just finished a whirlwind tour of Silicon Valley, with stops at Facebook, Google, and meetings with deep-pocketed techno-libertarian donors.
-But when I ask Paul what his favorite part of the trip was, his response is “golfing,” referring to the 27 holes he played at a Half Moon Bay resort with his youngest son Robert, who is 14.
+We’ve just finished a whirlwind tour of Silicon Valley, with stops at Facebook, Google and meetings with deep-pocketed techno-libertarian donors.
+But when I ask Paul what his favourite part of the trip was, his response is “golfing”, referring to the 27 rounds he played at a Half Moon Bay resort with his youngest son Robert, who is 14.

 Rand Paul’s message to Facebook: give me Liberty and post it to Facebook.

-“I didn't know what the word liberty meant—I just thought it meant generic freedom,” Miles told me.
-“At the time, I was making phone calls for Obama, and after he won and I saw the continuation of many Bush policies, I realized that the person at the top can change, but that they're just going to keep signing the same bills.”
+“I didn't know what the word liberty meant – I just thought it meant generic freedom,” Miles told me.
+“At the time, I was making phone calls for Obama, and after he won and I saw the continuation of many Bush policies, I realised that the person at the top can change, but that they're just going to keep signing the same bills.”

 “This type of stuff is what gets under my skin,” he said.
 “I wish more people would wake up to the fact that it is both parties carrying out authoritarian action like this.”

-“That was really just the last straw,” said Frank, who now teaches at a private high school in Hayward, a tony Oakland suburb.
+“That was really just the last straw,” said Frank, who now teaches at a private high school in Hayward, a tiny Oakland suburb.